willbrasic/R4R/journal/journal_10sept2024.md

 ### Rose:
 The highlight from the previous FOSS session, such as something you found particularly interesting.
 This could also be something you're excited to implement now.
+I liked that I learned the origins of open science
 ### Bud:
 Something that you are looking forward to digging into deeper.
 This could also be ideas on how to apply concepts to your current or future research projects.
+I am looking forward to be able to use GitHub effectively in my research
 ### Thorn:
 Something that was challenging that could be worked on, such as anything that wasn't 100% clear and could be elaborated on.
 Any sticking points should be addressed here.
 Are there barriers that need to be overcome?
+So far I haven't found something challenging yet
 ## Partner Discussions

 During the in-person Tuesday session, you will be paired with another fellow to get to know them and also discuss a FOSS topic.
 Please introduce yourself to your partner and briefly talk about your field of study and projects.